mmbman/Katagiri/blue-cliff-record-summaries.md

 ##### [Case 49: San Sheng’s Golden Fish Who Has Passed through the Net, Talk 2](1983-12-28-Blue-Cliff-Record-Case-49-Talk-2)

 Katagiri Roshi explains that there are two aspects of Buddhist practice: *the way-seeking mind seeking for truth*, and *the way-seeking mind descending to the human world*.
-We must practice both, constantly, like a rolling ball, or like a flag flapping in the eight worldly winds.
+We must constantly practice both, like a rolling ball, or like a flag flapping in the eight worldly winds.
 Also, the meaning of *not killing*.

 ---